-Violence prevention will be broadly defined, including personal self-defense, bystander interventions on behalf of others, and community-wide mobilization of anti-violence resources, with a focus on social justice for all.
+Violence prevention is broadly defined, including personal self-defense, bystander interventions on behalf of others, and the community-wide mobilization of anti-violence resources, with a focus on social justice for all.

 Where and when do you feel safe or unsafe?
 And why?

 What are your risk factors for experiencing violence?

 What exactly can we do in response to reduce risks and protect ourselves?

 How can we support survivors of violence in our lives?